nobuyuki83/delfem2/readme.md

 python3 setup.py install
 ```

-if you don't have git, install it with
+if you don't have git in Ubuntu install it with:
 ```
 sudo apt-get install git
 ```